VeeamHub/veeam-aws-cloudformation/veeam-backup-aws/aws-org-roles/README.md

 ## Notes

 Please feel free to customize to your specific use case.
 In this example, we are only deploying IAM roles and policies to protect EC2 resources.
 You can add other roles and policies to the StackSet template to protect other supported resources.
-For a list of supported resources, visit the [user guide](https://helpcenter.veeam.com/docs/vbaws/guide/welcome.html).
+For a list of supported resources and required permissions, visit the [user guide](https://helpcenter.veeam.com/docs/vbaws/guide/welcome.html).

 For each role that you deploy to your organization, you must create two custom resources:

 1) **Custom::RandomExtIdGenerator** resource - Invokes the _RandomExtIdLambda_ function to create a unique external ID for a role created in the member account
 1) **Custom::VeeamAwsConfigurator** resource - Invokes the _VeeamConfiguratorLambda_ function to add the account to the Veeam Backup for AWS console

-The **Custom::VeeamAwsConfigurator** resource sends required details to the Lambda function to process the new role.
-Be sure to include these properties if you use this custom resource.
+The **Custom::VeeamAwsConfigurator** resource includes properties that give the Lambda function the data it needs to process them.
+If you create other roles and wish to have them added to the Veeam Backup for AWS console, be sure to include the properties specified in the _veeam-aws-org-roles_ template on the custom resources so the Lambda functions will have what they need.

 ## Credits